App Academy is an immersive web development and job placement

-The attrition rate is approximately 10% - 15%.
-The course is intense, and though we make every effort to ensure that struggling
+The attrition rate historically is approximately 5%.
+The program

+is intense, and though we make every effort to ensure that those

-students receive the support they need, not every student makes it
+who struggle receive the support they need, not every one makes

 What can I do to increase my chances of acceptance?

 The best thing you can do to increase your chances of getting